Balance Transfers Can Boost Your Credit Score

 While a balance transfer request may come with a temporary credit score ding (does a balance transfer hurt your credit score?), it could actually improve your credit score in the long term.

-The basic concept is that a consumer who needs credit is in a weaker financial position than those who are not requesting credit.
+The basic concept is that a consumer who needs credit is in a weaker financial position than those who are not in need of additional credit.
+Think of the person asking for a loan versus the person that has enough money to cover their expenses.

-However, those who apply for credit sparingly won’t see a dramatic shift in their credit score, and even if it does fall, the drop should be temporary.
+However, those who apply for credit sparingly shouldn’t see a dramatic shift in their credit score, and even if it does fall, the drop should be temporary.

-So how could a balance transfer improve your credit score?
+So you might be wondering how a balance transfer could improve your credit score?

 Well, the main purpose of balance transfers is to reduce debt, or at least minimize or eliminate credit card finance charges.